The EARN IT Act of the USA - Trust Must Be Earned

 An example: Searching photo databases for facial recognition is a powerful instrument of mass surveillance.
 End-to-end encryption can protect us all from this feature.
 Many Internet providers already search uploaded content for abusive images based on known hashes.
 However, it is not possible to search end-to-end encrypted content for these patterns without weakening the encryption.
 This is a known problem.
 The EARN IT Act now requires operators to actively implement weaker encryption.

 Mathew Green, cryptographer and professor at John’s Hopkins University, summarizes the situation in his statement: “It's the kind of bill you’d come up with if you knew the thing you wanted to do was unconstitutional and highly unpopular, and you basically didn’t care.

 The crypto-messenger Signal was recently the subject of much media attention.
-On April 8th 2020 the company announced that it would withdraw from the US market if the EARN IT Act came into force.
-It remains to be seen which other companies will position themselves so clearly in the coming months.
+On April 8th, 2020 the company announced that it would withdraw from the US market if the EARN IT Act came into force.
+It remains to be seen which other companies will position themselves so clearly in the upcoming months.

 What Stage in the Legislative Process Are we at?

 State: November 2020